artefactual/archivematica-docs/admin-manual/installation/installation.rst

 10. Update Transfer Index

-Archivematica 1.6.0 includes two new features that make use of the Transfer Backlog - the Appraisal Tab and the Backlog Tab.
-At the present time, neither of these features is recommended to be used with Transfers that were put into backlog with the 1.5.x release.
-They are both safe to use with new Transfers created with Archivematica 1.6.0.

 If you are interested in experimenting with the use of these new features, with a backlog created in an earlier version of Archivematica, these instructions show how to update your Transfer Backlog Index so it can be